GeetikaSh/Credit-Card-Fraud-Transactions/README.md

 ---

+### **Why Fraud Transaction Detection Is Necessary**

+Financial organizations and customers face **massive financial losses** on a regular basis due to fraudulent transactions.
+Even small fraudulent amounts per transaction can accumulate into substantial losses over time.
+To combat this, banks and financial institutions have implemented various measures, such as:
+- **Real-Time Monitoring**: Using automated systems to flag suspicious transactions.
+- **Two-Factor Authentication (2FA)**: Requiring additional verification steps for transactions.
+- **Transaction Alerts**: Notifying customers of transactions in real time to ensure their validity.
+- **Spending Limits**: Setting daily or per-transaction limits to reduce the impact of potential fraud.

+Fraud detection is critical to:
+1. **Protect Customers**: Prevent customers from being wrongly charged.
+2. **Minimize Losses**: Reduce financial losses for both banks and individuals.
+3. **Enhance Trust**: Build trust between financial organizations and their customers.

+This project is an essential step toward understanding the **patterns of fraudulent transactions** and developing a **basic model** to detect them.
+The goal is to compare multiple models and determine which provides the **highest accuracy** for this use case.

+---

 ## **2. Dataset**
 - **Source**: [Kaggle Dataset]
 - **Description**: Simulated dataset containing legitimate and fraudulent transactions from January 1, 2019, to December 31, 2020.